 SI.
-Regulator Name Particulars Registration Details 1 Ministry of Corporate Affairs Corporate Identification Number (CIN) L65100DL1987GOI027265 Reserve Bank of India Registration Number 14.000012 3 Legal Entity Identifier India Ltd LEI Number 335800AXWFKW4BC99J48
+Regulator Name Particulars Registration Details 1 Ministry of Corporate Affairs Corporate Identification Number (CIN) L65100DL1987GOI027265 2 Reserve Bank of India Registration Number 14.000012 3 Legal Entity Identifier India Ltd LEI Number 335800AXWFKW4BC99J48

-The Company has following Overseas Assets:-
+\ The Company has following Overseas Assets :-

-Name of the subsidiary Country Total Assets as at 30.06.2025 Total Assets as at 30.06.2024 IREDA Global Green Energy Finance IFSC Ltd. GIFT City, Gandhi Nagar, Gujarat, India 26.00 4-
+New York Control of the second s (₹ in Crores Name of the subsidiary Country Total Assets as at 30.06.2025 Total Assets as at 30.06.2024 IREDA Global Green Energy Finance IFSC Ltd. GIFT City, Gandhi Nagar, Gujarat, India 26.00 - × 11

-\Pertains to investment made by the Company in its wholly owned subsidiary.
-Investments disclosed under note does not include the said amount in line with Ind AS - 110 "Consolidated Financial Statements".
+\\Pertains to investment made by the Company in its wholly owned subsidiary.

-- There are no Off-Balance Sheet SPVs sponsored by the Company. - The Group is preparing Consolidated Financial Statements in accordance with Ind AS 110 "Consolidated Financial Statements".
+- There are no Off-Balance Sheet SPVs sponsored by the Company. - The Company is preparing Consolidated Financial Statements in accordance with Ind AS 110 "Consolidated Financial Statements".